sabhiram/go-wol/README.md

 It is important to remember that since this is typically sent over the [data link layer](http://en.wikipedia.org/wiki/Data_link_layer), the target machine's IP address is irrelevant.

-This `Go` application tries to make it easier to send WOL packets over your LAN, by attempting to figure out the destination MAC address of a given hostname / ip address (when the target machine is up).
-It then remembers the MAC address for future sake.

 ## Installation

 ```